 The Title Keywords and Meta Description are indexed and displayed in search results on Google and other search engines.
 They provide a brief teaser to let visitors determine whether your content is what they’re looking for.

-Canonical URLs signal to search engines a very strong hint as to which URL a page’s contents should be credited.
+Canonical URLs signal to search engines a firm hint as to which URL a page’s contents should be credited.
 The Canonical URL is located in the <head> of a web document, and looks something like this:

 <link rel=canonical href=http://example.com/page.html/>

 Every Ceros Experience has NoScript HTML automatically generated from the text content and image alt-text tags you include in the Studio.
 If you prefer to create a more structured, tagged version of your HTML content, you can override the default NoScript HTML in this field.

 The content that you put in the NoScript HTML box will be presented to search engines as an alternative version to your main Ceros Experience.
 Use standard HTML markup on your content, then simply copy and paste it into this field.
 An easy way to do this is to do the following:

 - Open Developer Tools/View Source

 - Paste it into your favorite HTML editor, and mark it up as you see fit